We guide you through the best Alexa skills for Echo Show devices and how to add them

-The Echo Show has developed into an essential part of the Alexa line-up, and that’s thanks to a range of great Echo Show skills that make use of the screen.
+The Echo Show has developed into an essential part of the Alexa line-up, and that’s not only thanks to the vast number of screen size options, but also to the range of great Echo Show skills that make use of those screens.

-Whether you’ve got the Echo Show 15, Show 10, Show 5, Show 8 or an older model, you can access visual skills that offer a range of different features – and best of all they are ones that screen-less Amazon Echo speakers don’t.
+Whether you’ve got the more recent Echo Show 21 or Echo 15, the older Echo Show 15 or Show 10, the Show 5 or Show 8 or an older model, you can access visual skills that offer a range of different features – and best of all they are ones that screen-less Amazon Echo speakers don’t.

-That’s why we’ve pulled together this specific list of the best Amazon Echo Show skills that make use of the screen.
-Be warned, though – the quality of these apps is progressing very slowly, and even the good ones can often be buggy.
+Don’t worry though, we’ve pulled together this specific list of the best Amazon Echo Show skills that make use of the screen.

 How to add skills to Echo Show

-There are actually a few ways to add skills to your Echo Show (or Echo Spot) – and this doesn’t actually differ too much from how you would install them on a regular Alexa speaker.
+Adding skills to your Echo Show (or Echo Spot) doesn’t actually differ too much from how you would install them on a regular Alexa speaker.

 Best Alexa apps and skills for Amazon Echo Show